ivivanov/gointerview/content/advanced-concepts.md

 1. Explain the concept of monomorphization.
 1. What is GCShape stenciling?
 1. Explain reflection in Go and its use cases.
 Why should it be used sparingly?
-1. How does Go handle memory management, and what role does garbage collection play?
+1. How does Go handle memory management?
+1. What role does garbage collection play?

 ## Answers: